CryptoPenguin15/AES-128_nibble_fhe/README.md

 # Design

 - **Readable:** Close to the FIPS-197 documentation.
+- **Encrypt/decrypt:** Default CTR encrypt mode.
-- **Encrypt/decrypt:** Both operations supported.
+  - OFB mode with both operations supported.
 Each block is outsourced to the cloud, with a fresh key pair.
 - **Efficient Implementation:**
   - Minimize bootstraps, as they dominate runtime.
   - Use lookup tables (LUTs) for the `S-Box` and at the `MixColumns` step.